makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+`git clone repo name`

+`bundle`

+From the lib file `shotgun app.rb` This will open a local server for you to interact with the app